The Surprising Revolt at the Most Liberal College in the Country

 If Facebook is no place to debate Hum 110, what about the printed page?
 Not so much: During the entire 2016-17 school year, not a single op-ed or even a quote critical of RAR’s methods—let alone goals—was published in the student newspaper, according to a review of archived issues.
 The only thing that comes close?
 A clarification regarding a school dance:

 [RAR] requested that students, specifically white students, give a suggested amount of five dollars to RAR if they planned on consuming black and brown culture at the ball.
-This money, explicitly regarded as reparations, was collected at the door by student activists….
-Ball organizer Brenna Intemann-Milligan [responded], “we are in support of Reedies Against Racism but want to make it clear that their event is unaffiliated with ours.”
+This money, explicitly regarded as reparations, was collected at the door by student activists…. [the ball organizer responded], “we are in support of Reedies Against Racism but want to make it clear that their event is unaffiliated with ours.”

 The student magazine, The Grail, did publish a fair amount of dissent over RAR—but almost all anonymously.
 The sole exception was Ema, who contrasted the dangers of growing up in Mexico City to the “coddling” culture promoted by RAR.
 In “Unpopular Opinion,” an anonymous student—“a low-income, first-generation American person of color”—recognizes RAR’s “valid points,” but its supporters “holding pictures of dead children in my face” during Hum 110 is “making it harder for me to learn.”